RoloVoid/HMSG_Transformer/ReadMe.md

-# A personal implementation for Hierarchical Multi-Scale Gaussian Transformer
+# A Personal Implementation for Hierarchical Multi-Scale Gaussian Transformer

+* Not a stable version
+* There will be instructions and requirements soon